 Integrate your protection products within the digital process!

-This isn’t a single field asking: “Do you want GAP or Warranty?”
+This isn’t a single field asking: “Do you want GAP or Vehicle Service Contract?”
 Instead:

 - Develop engaging stories (embrace video!) that can relate to most borrowers.

 - Include testimonials and reviews.

 - Calculate the costs in a flexible manner (including possible extension of term options).